Lockjaw (character): Powers and abilities

 Lockjaw can teleport himself and nearby living creatures and matter to any destination on the Earth or the Moon.
 He can also open passages between dimensions.
 Energy barriers that are seemingly impenetrable to others seem to pose no problem to him.
 Lockjaw also has the ability to psionically trace a given "scent" across dimensional space.
 Lockjaw also once seemingly sensed danger from far off, when Doctor Doom had manipulated Silver Surfer's powers.
-Lockjaw is capable of chewing and swallowing inorganic material, such as scraps of sophisticated robots, with no ill effect.
-It is not known if this is his primary source of nourishment.
 Lockjaw seemingly has "super-canine" strength in his jaw.
-Once he locked on to the Thing's arm and the Thing could not get him to let go.
+Once he locked on to the Thing's arm, and he could not get him to let go.

-In the Secret Invasion: Inhumans mini-series, the Royal Family enter into an alliance with the Kree to free Black Bolt from his Skrull captors.
+In the Secret Invasion: Inhumans mini-series, the Royal Family ally with the Kree to free Black Bolt from his Skrull captors.
 To that end, the Kree greatly enhance Lockjaw's teleportation powers, enabling him to teleport himself and others over vast interplanetary distances.